 There should be some level of flexibility in financial management in other to give room for emergencies and crises.
-Flexibility here should be within the organizations rules, regulations, guidelines and policies.
+Flexibility here should be within the organisations rules, regulations, guidelines and policies.
 Being that financial management gives room for flexibility, it should not be abused.
 The rules should be susceptible to change so that it does not become the master.
 Needless restrictions should be taken away as well as bottlenecks before urgent matters can be attended to.

-In conclusion, this unit discussed the four (4) building blocks of financial management which consists of accounting records, financial planning, financial monitoring, internal control; Scope of financial management which consists of financial management in human resources, financial management in production management, financial management in accounting, financial management in economics, financial management in mathematics, financial management in marketing; Principles of financial management which consists of effective control, simplicity, regularity, farsightedness, flexibility; Importance of financial management which consists of financial planning, acquisition of funds, , proper use of funds, financial decision, improved profitability, promote savings; Objectives of financial management which consists of profit maximization and wealth maximization.
+In conclusion, this unit discussed the four (4) building blocks of financial management which consist of accounting records, financial planning, financial monitoring, internal control; Scope of financial management which consists of financial management in human resources, financial management in production management, financial management in accounting, financial management in economics, financial management in mathematics, financial management in marketing; Principles of financial management which consists of effective control, simplicity, farsightedness, flexibility; Importance regularity, of financial management which consists of financial planning, acquisition of funds, proper use of funds, financial decision, improved profitability, promote savings; Objectives of financial management which consists of profit maximisation and wealth maximisation.

 Financial management cuts across all ramifications.
 The principles, components, importance, objectives, scope and building blocks of financial management were all discussed to a great extent in this unit.
-Finance management involves managing the finance that is available for the organization which includes a library.
-The importance of financial management in an organization cannot be overemphasized as it is the make or break of an organization.
+Finance management involves managing the finance that is available for the organisation which includes a library.
+The importance of financial management in an organisation cannot be overemphasised as it is the make or break of an organisation.